 The essential idea behind sharing desks is the evolution of the office space in tune with the changes in the global working trends.

-Hot desking a relatively novel workspace system — yet already applied in numerous contexts — in which employees don’t have their individual desks.
+Hot desking is a relatively novel workspace system — yet already applied in numerous contexts — in which employees don’t have their individual desks.
 Instead, each person can use a different desk whenever they are in the office, depending on the availability and arrangement for that specific day.
 Sometimes it’s referred to as ‘desk sharing’ or ‘desk hoteling’, though there are slight nuances between these terms.

 The concept rose to prominence with the growing popularity of remote work and the hybrid model.
 Many companies turn to hot desking for practical reasons, considering the increasing number of employees working from home and occasionally coming to the office.
 Businesses end up with a bunch of empty desks on a daily basis — while they still have to pay for renting a large office space and covering overhead costs.